storyblok/a11y-examples/README.md

 The series includes:

-- Implementation of Headline Hierarchies, both automated and manually controlled within Storyblok
+- [Implementation of Headline Hierarchies](https://www.storyblok.com/tp/accessible-headline-hierarchies), both automated and manually controlled within Storyblok
+- [Providing Context & Structure: (ARIA) Landmarks])(https://www.storyblok.com/tp/providing-context-structure-aria-landmarks)
-- ...
+- Keyboard Accessibility (WIP)
+- Color Contrast & Appearance

 If you have issues, requests or feedback regarding any of those topics or beyond, feel free to create an issue or reach out directly, we are always happy to receive feedback and continue improving these examples.